rastewu/HR_Data_Insights/README.md

 *Dominance of Mid-Career Employees*:
 The workforce primarily consists of mid-career employees, aged between 30 to 45, indicating a mature and experienced workforce.

-Retention of Older Employees: Older employees (45+) represent a smaller proportion of the workforce, highlighting potential areas for improving retention or succession planning strategies.
+*Retention of Older Employees*: Older employees (45+) represent a smaller proportion of the workforce, highlighting potential areas for improving retention or succession planning strategies.

 **3. Job Satisfaction Ratings**
 *Variable Satisfaction Across Departments:* Job satisfaction ratings vary significantly across departments, with higher satisfaction found within the Sales Executive job role.